Jono-99/IPTPrelimAssessment2/Logbook.md

 ## Saturday, 4th August 2018
 ### 11:30 - 22:15
 #### Website
-- Primary work on preorder.html commenced and concluded.
+- Primary work on preorder.html commenced and completed.
 - HTML code for a country drop down menu was copied from https://www.freeformatter.com/iso-country-list-html-select.html.
 - A testing LAMP server was set up (accessible on 144.132.181.189).
+- The "Website" folder was renamed to "html"
-- Primary work on preordered.php commenced and concluded.
+- Primary work on preordered.php commenced and completed.

 ## Sunday, 5th August 2018
 ### 12:30 - 21:30